Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 7.5 Delivery must be made Duty Paid (DDP) at the agreed delivery location and time (INCOTERMS).
 You must carry out the loading and unloading Yourself in the manner and at the time agreed in advance with RAI.
 Loading and unloading must be done manually, unless You have permission from RAI to use mechanical equipment.
 Loading and unloading may be carried out mechanically without permission only through RAI's current logistics service provider, whom You must engage for this purpose.

 7.6 Where things have to be constructed and dismantled, You must do the work yourself.
-In some situations, You must use the RAI's logistics service provider.
+In some situations, You must use RAI's logistics service provider.

 7.7 When there is a change in the delivery or collection time, You must notify us without delay.
 This will not exculpate You, but it may possibly mitigate the loss or damage.